 After maneuvering around the room, the vehicles all eventually make their way into the second room where they take position in front of a large screen.
 The last half of the ride is more of a theatrical presentation.
 While the vehicles mimic the action in the film (again, the wild ones offer slightly more extreme movements), they more or less stay in one place as Puck courts danger by venturing off on his own for a few moments.
 The vehicles then simultaneously turn to face away from the screen, and a window on the other side of the room illuminates to reveal actual penguins.

 There are many wonderful things about the attraction, including its intriguing ride system, its wonderful score (the original music is blockbuster-film worthy), and the real and computer-generated penguins who are its stars.
-And I applaud SeaWorld for taking the bold initiative to build a major-league attraction.
+And we applaud SeaWorld for taking the bold initiative to build a major-league attraction.
 But since it is based in Orlando (and charges Orlando-level admission fees), SeaWorld should be held to the standards set by Disney World and Universal Orlando.
 Given that incredibly high bar, the ride feels rushed and too short, and the tantalizing potential of the trackless vehicles is never truly explored.